Skip to content

 Config Runtime

-The runtime API is the day-to-day SDK experience.
+The runtime API is the day-to-day SDK experience for reading configuration values and reacting to changes.
 Configs are created via the Console UI or the management API; the runtime resolves values, picks up live updates over WebSocket, and fires change listeners as values shift.

 The first runtime call triggers lazy initialization — the SDK fetches all configs, resolves inheritance and environment overrides into a local cache, and opens a shared WebSocket for live updates.
 Subsequent reads hit the cache.